 A place for interpreters and translators to share information, resources, and tales of work and life

 This website was developed by a Spanish interpreter with the vision of creating a centralized source of information for interpreters.
-It all began long ago.
+It all began ten years ago.